Part 1: Four Ways Business Travel Dug Me Deeper Into Debt

 Okay, I’m sure you’re wondering how can business travel dig you into debt.
 Logically, traveling for work means someone else has been picking up the tab.
 Nope, not necessarily.

 Before I share some of the ways business travel dug me deeper into debut, let me preface this in saying the $40,000 in credit card debt I accumulated was not solely because of business travel but it certainly contributed to it.
 My former husband and I lived above our means and relied on credit cards to satisfy our impulses.
 I also know “essentials” were charged, such as a $4,000 bill for an MRI I needed that my medical insurance company at the time didn’t pay.
+I knew The Pros and Cons On Taking Out A Credit Card but I still decided to spend silly amounts of money on silly things.
+I can’t believe I got in so much debt to be honest.

 No, I know longer have $40,000 in credit card debt but still have a good chunk to pay down.
 The majority was paid off in 2008 following the unexpected death of my former husband.
 Whether intentional or not, he left me as his 401(k) beneficiary and he borrowed against it.
 There was a little money left to pay down my debt and begin my life over, so to say.